About Harper West

 Harper has completed an externship in Emotionally Focused Couple Therapy (EFCT) and additional advanced training in EFCT.

-Harper has also completed advanced training in Mindful Self-Compassion.
+Harper has also completed advanced training in Mindful Self-Compassion and Compassion-Focused Therapy.

 Harper is a contributing writer to the #4 New York Times and #1 Amazon bestseller “The Dangerous Case of Donald Trump: 27 Psychiatrists and Mental Health Experts Assess a President.”
 Harper is also author of the award-winning book Pack Leader Psychology, which combines simple ideas from the animal world, such as the “fight-or-flight” response, with the latest in social psychology and neuroscience to explain human behavior and relationships.